-Is it a damn?
+Is it a dam?
 Is it a weir?
-No. It’s a barrage?
+No. It’s a barrage.
 Which is basically an artificial barrier across a river or estuary to prevent flooding, aid irrigation or navigation, or to generate electricity by tidal power.
 And ours does all of that!

 Take the walkway over the Tees Barrage.
 You'll find our small visitor centre within the north pavillion – you'll get a great view of the river.

 The pavilion also houses our welcome station and community room.
 It's run by our volunteers and used by partner groups like Tees Wildlife, Groundworks North East and The Environment Agency.

 The south pavilion houses the control room and Canal & River Trust offices.

 The barrage is managed by a team of seven and is operational 24 hours a day, 365 days a year.
 It controls the flow of the river, preventing flooding and the effects of tidal change.
 The river level upstream is permanently held at an average high tide height.
 Unsurprisngly, watersports have flurished and now you can go canoeing, jet skiing, dragon boat racing, rowing, paddleboarding and fishing.

 For those who appreciate numbers, the Tees Barrages doesn't disappoint:

 We can arrange exclusive tours for groups of the barrage and control room

 We can also arrange Explorers school or under 18 group educational visits with pond dipping, water safety sessions and other activities.
 Contact Claire Cavendish for details.